wp-plugins/thecartpress/readme.txt

 = Product Browsing Offering =

 * WordPress native features
+* Simple products with 2 level of options.
+Dynamic Images for combos of options.
+* Grouped products: Lists of simple products with 2 level of options inside the grouped.
+Dynamic Images for options.
+* Prices and price ranges in list of products.
+Excludes products from the calculation of the price range.
 * Multiple Images Per Product
 * WordPress image galleries
 * Auto-embed media player for Downloadable products (mp3)
 * Product Review/Comments
 * Related Products
 * Related Posts
-* Product Option Selection.
-Free plugin
 * Selectable custom templates for single product pages and taxonomy pages.
-* Grouped Products View
-* Enhace your store with WordPress plugins: Send to a Friend, Social share, Lightbox for images, Video galleries, etc.
+* Improve your store with WordPress plugins: Send to a Friend, Social share, Lightbox for images, Video galleries, etc.

 = Full Catalog Browsing Offering =

-* Filter by: Custom saleable post type, Custom taxonomy, Category, Supplier, Product Tag, Author, Date, Reviews and Searches
+* Filter by: Custom saleable post type, Custom taxonomy (Atributes), Category, Supplier, Product Tag, Author, Date, Reviews and Searches
+* Widgets
+** TCP Navigation Tree and TCP Navigation Cloud  widgets: Product categories.
-* Main navigation Widgets: Product categories.
-Product suppliers.
+** Product suppliers.
 Product tags.
+Product custom taxonomies or attributes.
+** Product comments widget.
+** Product archives widget: yearly, monthly, weekly, daily.
+** Custom and configurable product and post type lists  widget.
+** Last visited widget.
-Product custom taxonomies.
-Product reviews.
-Product archives: yearly, monthly, weekly, daily.
-Product lists.
-Last visited.
-Related items in many ways (post and products).
-Custom Post Type Lists
+** Related items in many ways (post and products.
+One to one.
+Category to categories).
-* Product listing in configurable grid or list format.
+** Product listing in configurable grid or list format.
 You can have as many loop templates as you need.
 The widgets and shortcodes let you choose the template loop and let you set the visibility of each of the elements when working with Tcp loops.
-* Product Comments
-* Recently viewed products
+* Shortcode Generator, insert configurable product lists when writing in the editor.
+See some shortcode examples in TheCartPerss Basic Demo.
+Also you can use your shortcodes in your in BUDDYPRESS installation.
-* Cross-sells and Related Items in many ways
+* Cross-sells and Related Items in many ways.
 * Design and look of your store whith native WordPress ability to manage themes and templates.
 Custom post types and taxonomies.
-* TheCartPress as a catalogue: without shopping cart
-* Use WordPress plugins to make private sales: “members only”, etc
+* Use WordPress plugins to extend: private sales, etc

 = Catalog Management Offering =

+* Prices with or without taxes
+* New WordPress user role: Merchan
+* International tax management.
+Tax Rates per product.
+Lot of flexibility in how taxes work.
+Tax rules.
+* Stock management
-* Post Types generator: You can create as many salable WordPress “post types” as you need, perfect for megastores.
+* Post Types generator: You can create as many salable WordPress “post types” as you need.
+Take advantage of the WordPress template hierarchy to customize your megastores.
 * Taxonomies Generator: Provides access to your products in many different ways.
-* New WordPress user role: Merchant
-* Shortcode Generator, insert configurable product loops when writing in the editor.
-See some shortcode examples in TheCartPerss Basic Demo.
+You can create as many attributes to sort your products.
 * Grouped Products
 * Simple products
 * Two options levels for simple products.
-Free plugin
-* Downloadable/Digital Products
+* Downloadable/Digital Products.
+Downloads from the customer’s account.
-* Tax Rates per product.
-International tax management
-* Stock management
 * Batch Updates to products.
 Extending
 * Native WordPress Media Manager with featured image, automatic image resizing and watermarking
-* Create, Edit and Delete products, products categories, products tags and products suppliers
+* Create, Edit and Delete products, and product attributes: products categories, products tags, products suppliers and custom attributes
-* Custom permalinks for products, products categories, products tags and products suppliers
+* Custom permalinks for products and product attributes: products categories, products tags and products suppliers.
-* Approve, Respond and Delete Product Comments
+* Approve, Respond and Delete Product Comments.
 * Disable Shopping cart setting: To use TheCartPress as a catalogue

 = Multilingual =

-* Compatible with WordPress Multi Lingual Plugins: WPML and other WordPress Plugins
+* TheCartPress was conceived  minded multilingual from its first version, it is compatible with WordPress Multilingual (WPML) and other popular plugins: qTranslate

 = Checkout Offering =